 Functional Medicine Seeks to Reverse Disease

-Conventional medicine believes my husband’s autoimmune diseases (and most chronic conditions) are incurable and require lifelong treatment and an increasing cocktail of medications to manage them.
+Conventional medicine believes my husband’s autoimmune arthritis and psoriasis (and most chronic conditions) are incurable and require lifelong treatment and an increasing cocktail of medications to manage them.

 Functional Nutrition Embraces Many Healing Modalities